 Band 5 2021 (Commenced Before 1 Jan 2021)

-Learning outcomes1. students will be able to appreciate the major factors and issues affecting the development of international business.
+1. Students will be able to appreciate the major factors and issues affecting the development of international business;

-3. recognize the impact of social, economic and cultural factors on the business environment.
+3. Recognize the impact of social, economic and cultural factors on the business environment; and

 Graduate attributes1.
 UC graduates are professional - use creativity, critical thinking, analysis and research skills to solve theoretical and real-world problems